Tales of crime and struggle in Nairobi's bustling slums

 “Personally I always said no to crime,” says Kiru, who buys and sells second-hand goods and picks up occasional work as a minibus driver to feed his two daughters and send them to school.
 “It never ends well if you choose to become a criminal.
 Eventually, you will get killed.”

-Around 2 million people have made their homes in the shantytowns packed in around Kenya’s capital - Korogocho, its bigger, equally infamous near neighbors Mathare, Mukuru kwa Njenga, Kibera and others.
+Around 2 million people have made their homes in the shantytowns packed in around Kenya’s capital - Korogocho, its bigger, equally infamous near neighbours Mathare, Mukuru kwa Njenga, Kibera and others.

-The neighborhoods are bustling and bursting with energy.
-Churches are packed, young men hang out at neighborhood gyms and friends gather at roadside stalls serving chicken.
+The neighbourhoods are bustling and bursting with energy.
+Churches are packed, young men hang out at neighbourhood gyms and friends gather at roadside stalls serving chicken.
 But crime and unemployment are high.
 Basic services and sanitation are scarce.

 People in ramshackle dwellings of wood and corrugated iron describe a daily struggle to eke out a living.
 Some turn to prostitution and other crimes.